emanuele/git-annex_tutorial/tutorial.md

 Notice that `git unannex <file>` does not need a commit.

+Viceversa: TODO.

 #### Problems with permissions when pushing/syncing
 TODO

-## `git-annex` for data creators
+## `git-annex` for users
+In this section, we describe the use of `git-annex` from the point of view of users, when the centralized repository is already available.
+We make a distinction between users that just access the repository to obtain the data and, from time to time, the updates, from users that contribute to the repository, by creating new content or code to be sent to the central repository.

+As user, the first action to do is to clone the repository hosted on the storage server.
+Notice that repository may be reached in several ways, like via SSH, if you have an account on the storage server, or via HTTP, if the repository has been published with a web server, or via Github if this option has been set up.
+In this last case, the content of the files in the repository is not available and at least one of the other means should be available to reach the content.

+    git clone user@storage-server:/labdata

+The directory `labdata/` is then created, with all the tree of directories and symbolic links to the (missing) content of the files, if they had been added with `git annex add <file>`, or the actual files, if added with `git add <file>`.
+Additionally, as in every `git` repository, it is present the `labdata/.git` directory hosting all the `git` history and internal files.
+Notice that the directory `labdata/.git/annex`, created by git annex, is not present yet.
+Still, the information necessary to `git-annex` to retrieve the content of the files in the annex is already available because it is stored in the `git-annex` branch.
+The list of all available branches shows it:

+	> git branch -a
+    * master
+      remotes/origin/HEAD -> origin/master
+      remotes/origin/git-annex
+      remotes/origin/master
+      remotes/origin/synced/git-annex
+      remotes/origin/synced/master

+For this reason, the content of the files currently appearing just as broken links can be easily retrieved with:

+    git annex get <file>

+where `<file>` is a filename, a directory, or an expression with wildcards that address the content we require.

+From time to time, the user can retrieve updates of the repository by
+executing:

+    git pull

+The user can also ask `git-annex` information on where to find the content of a given file:

+    git annex whereis <file>

+### data/code contributors
+If a user is also a contributor to the repository, then he/she can create new content and push it to the repository on the storage server.
+In order to do that, some additional steps should be done on the local clone of the repository.
+For clarity, the following instructions start from cloning the repository as `contributor`:

-    git clone creator1@storage-server:/labdata
+    git clone contributor@storage-server:/labdata
+	cd labdata/
-	git annex init creator1-desktop
+	git annex init contributor1-desktop

-	# set the repository to not retrieve additional content when syncing:
+here, `git annex init <label>` is not mandatory but it is good practice for a collaborator to add a human-readable label to describe the local repository, because it will show up in the information stored by `git-annex` and shared with others.

+A second important step is to inform `git-annex` that the local repository should only get the content explicitly requested by the collaborator.
+This is important when, later, the contributor will send new content to the main repository on the storage server, with `git annex sync`. `git annex` provides a rich and flexible set of expressions to set the preferences of content automatically retrieved during certain operations.
+See [allow-remote-content] for a more detailed explanation.
+Here, the main step is to set the preferences of the content for the local repository to a standard group, called `manual`, meaning that content will only be manually retrieved by the contributor via `git annex get <file>` and manually removed when needed with `git annex drop <file>`:

+	cd labdata/
 	git annex wanted . standard
 	git annex group . manual

+At this point, the contributor can create new files and add them to the repository, via `git annex add <file>` and commit that:

+    ...creating new files...
+	git annex add <newfiles>
+	git commit -m "created <newfiles>

+At this point, local changes can be sent to the repository on the storage server with `git push` but the content will not be sent.
+In order to do that, `git-annex` provides the command `git annex copy
+<newfiles> --to=origin`.
+Notice that it is sufficient to indicate the
+name of the directory, when copying, and `git annex` will figure out what content will need to be copied, e.g.:

+    git annex copy . --to=origin

+Since pushing content to a repository often requires to pull first and merge changes, then `git-annex` provides a more convenient way to perform all operatations, through the `sync` command:

+	git annex sync --content

+Internally, `git annex sync --content` performs the following steps:
+1. `git commit`
+2. `git pull`
+3. `git merge`
+4. `git push`
+5. `git copy . --to=origin`

+Notice that the last step will be avoided if `--content` is omitted when syncing.
+Moreover, had the standard group *manual* not being set, then all files available on the storage server would have been copied locally.
+If that happens, interrupting the retrieval with `CTRL-C` is safe.

-### Editing files
+### Editing pre-existing files
-If a `<file>` is stored with `git annex` and changes to it needs to be made, it must be unlocked first, before making the changes:
+If a `<file>` is stored with in the annex and changes to it needs to be made, the file must be unlocked first:

     git annex unlock <file>
-	edit...edit...edit
+	...edit...edit...edit...
 	git annex add <file>
 	git commit -m "updated <file>"

-`git annex unlock <file>` removes the symbolic link and copies the content of the file in its place, with write permission.
+Notice that `git annex unlock <file>` removes the symbolic link and copies the content of the file in its place, with write permission.
 Notice that this is a second copy of the file.
 After changing the file, `git-annex add` and `git commit` can be performed as usual.
 Notice that, if you need to frequently change a file, it may be more convenient to store it with `git` instead of `git-annex`.

 #### Issue: Changing a file without unlocking first